 - Medicaid RACs must employ at least one full time medical director.

 The Division of Medicaid has contracted with DataMetrix to administer the MS RAC program effective April 1, 2017.
 DataMetrix is a twelve (12) year old company which specializes in Payment Integrity and Recovery.
 DataMetrix has experienced staff performing reviews, including: physicians, certified coders, statisticians and credentialed clinical reviewers.
 DataMetrix will work closely with DOM, Office of Program Integrity to develop all procedures and coordinate all audits to ensure there is not duplication of efforts.

-DataMetrix will audit MS Medicaid fee-for-service and managed care claims.
+DataMetrix will audit MS Medicaid fee-for-service and managed encounter data.
 DOM, Office of Program Integrity will review and approve all audit concepts prior to any audit.
 Currently, there are no audit concepts under review.
 Please continue to monitor the website for updates.